 What’s it like to worship at Saint Thomas?

 Sunday morning worship at St. Thomas follows the same pattern almost every week.
-We begin with prayer and praise, then hear three readings from the Bible and sing a psalm together.
-There’s a sermon, a hymn, a shared reading of the Apostles’ Creed, and a time of shared prayer, the Prayers of the People.
-These include prayers for the church, peace among nations, faithful care of creation, healing, and other matters of concern to the members.
-A list of people who have requested prayers is kept and all are lifted up in prayer.
+We begin with prayer and singing, then hear three readings from the Bible and sing or read a Psalm together.
+There’s a sermon, more singing, and a time of shared prayer with prayers for the church, peace among nations, faithful care of creation, healing, and other matters of concern to the members.

-The bread and wine of Holy Communion are our sharing in this heavenly banquet.
-You are invited to share it with us.
-Through it we are connected to Christians all over the world and throughout time.
-After everyone who comes forward has received, there are a few more prayers and blessings, a hymn, a dismissal, and a postlude.
+The invitation to share in the bread and wine comes from Jesus, not from us, and everyone is welcome to come forward and share it.
+Through sharing in this bread and wine, we are connected to Christians all over the world and throughout time.
+After everyone who comes forward has received, there are a few more prayers and blessings, more singing, a dismissal, and some closing music.